 To forget that the world is a hurtful place is to place ourselves on a path full of hurts

-We can’t avoid getting hurt in the world, but we can minimize or maximize the hurt depending on whether our consciousness is locked into the world or has expanded beyond the world.
-Instead of fixating on specific hurts, we need to see the world’s overall nature and seek to spiritualize our consciousness.
-Then, if and when it is possible, we can work to rectify the specific hurt/
+Gita wisdom explains that though we can’t avoid getting hurt in this world, we can resize the hurt.
+If our consciousness is locked into the world, that hurt gets maximized.
+If our consciousness has expanded beyond the world, that hurt gets minimized.
+When our consciousness is thus expanded, we don’t fixate on specific hurts; we need to see the world’s overall nature and seek to spiritualize our consciousness.
+Then, if and when it is possible, we can work to rectify the specific hurt.

-Most importantly, by focusing on spiritualizing our consciousness, we will raise ourselves not only above that particular hurt but also become more connected to the one who is the shelter beyond all hurts.
+Most importantly, by striving to spiritualize our consciousness, we can raise ourselves not only above that particular hurt but also become more connected to the one who is the shelter beyond all hurts.

 Think it over: